 From the overlook the scene below unfolds offering big drama.
 This buffalo jump is the most northern of the ones around – chiefly because if you go further north, local geography favoured other methods for hunting buffalo.

 The most famous buffalo jump – Head Smashed in Buffalo Jump – a UNESCO site several hours south of Calgary – isn’t nearly as high.
-Most jumps are in the range of 8-15 metres.
-This one is huge in comparison at 45 metres.
+Most jumps are in the range of 8-15 m.
+This one is huge in comparison at 45 m.